chaseruskin/orbit/docs/src/1_starting/1_installing.md

 ## Checking Orbit is installed correctly

-To verify orbit is working correctly on your system, run:
+To verify orbit is working correctly on your system, open a new terminal and run:
 ```
 $ orbit --version
 ```